pace-neutrons/Horace/documentation/user_docs/docs/user_guide/Advanced_use.rst

 - You must be careful to notice that it is possible perform the operation on two objects that do not cover the same area in (**Q**,E)-space.
 This is fine if, for example, you wish to subtract the scattering around one value of **Q** from that around another.
 However it is in general advisable to be careful since you can end up adding/subtracting/etc spectra from completely different parts of reciprocal space that you maybe didn't want to...

-A complete list of binary arithmetic operations can be found :ref:`here <Binary_operations:Binary operations>`
+A complete list of binary arithmetic operations can be found :ref:`here <manual/Binary_operations:Binary operations>`

 Unary operations
 ================

 One can also use Horace to perform unary mathematical operations, i.e. operations that act on a single object.
 An example would be ``cos``, which takes the cosine of the intensity at every point in a dnd/sqw object.

-A full list of unary operations can be found :ref:`here <Unary_operations:Unary operations>`.
+A full list of unary operations can be found :ref:`here <manual/Unary_operations:Unary operations>`.

 Obtaining information about objects